maxtuzz/tuzhub/README.md

 # Tuzzy API Developer Portal

-Tuzzy is a lightweight, cloud native developer portal being developed that takes an opinionated approach to serving API developer documentation.
+Tuzzy is a lightweight, cloud native developer portal being created that takes an opinionated approach to serving API documentation.